amitguptagwl/Java-Rule-Book/Question_1-25.md

 **Q1.
-A parent class has 2 variables final int a = 20; static int b; and child class has 2 variables with same name int a, b;.
+A parent class has 2 variables final int a = 20; static int b; and child class has 2 variables with same name int a, b;. **
 <br/>Can I change value of a?
-<br/>What would be the value of b among all instances of child class?**
+<br/>What would be the value of b among all instances of child class?

-Ans.
-<br/>As per Concrete class Rule, if we don’t use super.a explicitly then it’ll refer member a of child class which is not final so it is changeable.
-<br/>As per Inheritance Rule; If we point reference of base class then value of a can’t be changed and value of b will be shared among all instances of base class.
-If we point reference of child class then value of a can be changed and value of b will not be shared among all instances of base class.
+**Ans.**
+<br/>As per Inheritance rule or Concrete class rule, variables a,b are different variables than super.a, super.b.
+So their values can be changed.
+When I say childObj.b, the closest declaration will be used i.e. non-static b.

 **Q2.
-An interface has a variable int a = 20;
+An interface has a variable int a = 20;**
 <br/>Can child have member with same name?
 <br/>Can child class modify a in its constructor?
-<br/>Whether child class member a would become final?**
+<br/>Whether child class member a would become final?

-Ans.
+**Ans.**
+<br/>As per Inheritance rule or Concrete class, variable a in child class and interface are different.
+So child class have variable with 'a' name.
+<br/>As per Final rule, value of 'a' can't be changed.
-<br/>As per Concrete class Rule, we can declare a in child class.
-And it’ll not become final.
+<br/>As per Interface rule or Concrete class Rule, a is independent and will not become final.
-<br/>As per Interface rule and Concrete class Rule, value of a can’t be changed.

 **Q3.
 Can we create another instance of same class in its constructor?**
-Ans.
+<br/>Ans.
 Yes.
 But it may fall in loop and can cause JVM Stack OutOfMemory error.

 **Q4.
 Whether a class/ interface can extend itself?**
-Ans.
+<br/>Ans.
 As per Common Rules for Concrete class and Interface, No.

 **Q5.
 Whether an interface and abstract class can have main()?**
-Ans.
+<br/>Ans.
 As per Abstract class rule, it can have main().
-As per Interface Rule, an interface can’t have main().
+As per Interface rule, it can have `public void main()`, static abstract methods are not allowed .

 **Q6.
 Whether an abstract class can extend**
 * abstract class
 * concrete class
 * Interface

-Ans.
+**Ans.**
+<br/>As per Abstract class rule, yes.
-<br/>As per Common Rules for Abstract class and Interface, an abstract class can extend another abstract class or can implement another interface.
-Implementation of abstract methods, of its parent, is optional.
-If it is not implemented then child concrete class of this abstract class is supposed to implement all abstract methods.
+<br/>As per Common Rules for Abstract class and Interface, implementation of abstract methods of parent is optional.
-<br/>As per Abstract class Rule, it can extend concrete class as well.
-Also read Inheritance rule.

 **Q7.
 Whether a class can bypass implementation of abstract methods?**
 <br/>Ans.
 Yes, if it an abstract class.
+(As per Common Rules for Abstract class and Interface)

 **Q8.
 Why a parent class/interface can refer child class?**
 <br/>Ans.
 To support polymorphism.
 You can use single entity as entry point to accept all its type.

 **Q9.
-What if a base class has same method an interface has where interface is implemented by child class?**
+What if a child class extend a class and implement an interface which have method with same signature?**
 <br/>Ans.
-If a base class method is not private then it is the member of child class too.
-So it is optional to child class to implement the same method again.
+As per Inheritance rule, yes.

 **Q10.
 What if an abstract class and interface has same method signature and a concrete class extends both?**
 <br/>Ans.
-Both are asking to concrete class to implement same method signature (ie same responsibility).
-So there is no error or exception.
+Same as Q9.

 **Q11.
 Can we re-declare field members in child class with other modifiers?**
 <br/>Ans.
 As per Concrete class rule and answer of Q1, yes.